I Komang Putra

-I Komang Putra Adnyana is a former Indonesian football goalkeeper who played for Indonesia in the 2000 Asian Cup.
+I Komang Putra Adnyana (born 6 May 1972), also known as IKP, is an Indonesian former professional footballer as a goalkeeper who played for Indonesia in the 2000 Asian Cup.
 Currently, he works as goalkeeper coach for PSIS Semarang.

 I Komang played for PSIS Semarang for almost a decade, helping the team to league championships in 1999 and 2001.
-He also played for Arseto Solo, Persema Malang, Persela Lamongan and Persis Solo, the last club he played (also being made captain) before retiring.
+He also played for Arseto, Persema Malang, Persela Lamongan and Persis Solo, the last club he played (also being made captain) before retiring.